SteefTheBeef/angular-stacktrace/README.md

 # AngularStacktrace

-Easy error reporting for AngularJS
+Automatic and easy error reporting for AngularJS

 ## Dependencies
 AngularJS